CryptedSnow/rest-api-practical-test/README.md

 Follow the steps to set the application on your local machine.

-1 - Run the following commands below to install the dependencies (Check the existence of `Composer` on your machine).
+1 - Run the following commands below to install the necessary dependencies (Check the existence of `Composer` on your machine).

 ```
 composer install
 cp .env.example .env
-php artisan cache:clear
 composer dump-autoload
 php artisan key:generate
 ```